longturn/freeciv21/docs/faq.rst

 .. note:: Hosting an Internet server from a home Internet connection is often problematic, due to
     firewalling and network address translation (NAT) that can make the server unreachable from the wider Internet.
-Safely bypassing NAT and firewalls is beyond the scope of this FAQ.
+Safely and securely bypassing NAT and firewalls is beyond the scope of this FAQ.

 Where is the chatline you are talking about, how do I chat?
 -----------------------------------------------------------